philbuchanan/Accordion-Blocks/readme.txt

 == Changelog ==
 = 1.1.1 =
-* Fixed: An issue introduced in version 1.1.0 where, on some sites, accordion content would not smoothly animate open
+* Fixed: An issue where, on some sites, accordion content would not smoothly animate open, instead just appearing instantly after a short delay
+* Fixed: Duplicated accordion items now have unique IDs which should resolve the issue where clicking on the duplicate title opens the original block

 = 1.1.0 =
 * New: An option to set default accordion item settings that will be applied to all newly created accordions.
 Individual accordion items can be reset to whatever is set as the defaults.